← Back to 後漢書

 使

-Xu Si told Liu Bei that Chen Deng (Yuanlong) had snubbed him, taking the upper bed while leaving Xu on the lower.
-Liu Bei began: 'You enjoy a national reputation.'
+Si said: 'In former times passing through chaos I visited Xiapi; I saw Yuanlong without the intent of host and guest; he would not speak with me; he himself went to sleep on the great couch above in silence, making the guest sleep on the lower couch in silence.'
+Liu Bei began: 'You enjoy a national reputation.
 He said in such times Xu Si should think of saving the realm, not comfort.
 Seeking land deals was why Chen Deng scorned Xu Si.
-Liu Bei said he would have put Xu Si far below, not merely on a lower bed.
+Liu Bei said he would have put Xu Si far below, not merely on a lower bed.'
 Liu Biao roared with laughter.

 136